Conserved quantities and integrability for massless spinning particles in general relativity: The Mathisson--Papapetrou--Dixon equations

 \subsection{Massless spinning particles}

 The derivation of the MPD equations does not require the assumption that the momentum $p_\mu$ is timelike.
 Null momenta can also be considered, and the MPD equations can describe massless spinning particles.
 However, it has been shown in \cite{HarteOancea} that if the dominant energy condition is assumed to be satisfied, then an object with exactly null momentum $p_a p^a = 0$ must have vanishing angular momentum $S^{\alpha \beta} = 0$.
 In other words, massless spinning objects with exactly null momenta would violate the dominant energy condition.
-Nevertheless, the description of massless spinning particles by the MPD equations is still useful if viewed in an approximate sense, where the momentum is only approximately null up to error terms quadratic in spin.
+Nevertheless, the description of massless spinning particles by the MPD equations is still useful if viewed in an approximate sense, where the momentum is only approximately null up to error terms quadratic in spin (or equivalently, up to error terms quadratic in the wavelength of the wave packet).
 For example, such massless versions of the MPD equations arise when considering the semiclassical or high-frequency dynamics of localized wave packets for certain massless field theories on curved spacetimes, such as electromagnetism \cite{GSHE2020,HarteOancea,PhysRevD.109.064020,Frolov2020,PhysRevD.110.064020,SHE_QM1}, linearized gravity \cite{GSHE_GW,SHE_GW,GSHE_lensing,GSHE_lensing2,Frolov_2024}, and Dirac fields \cite{GSHE_Dirac}.